polotiran/diving-into-cybersec/README.md

 ## License
 All code and documentation in this repository are licensed under the [MIT License](LICENSE).
-I decided to use this so that if you use what you find here for malicious purposes I cannot be held responsible :)
+I decided to use this so that you can use whatever piece of code or script you find here but I also cannot be held responsible if you use the techniques you see for malicious purposes :)

 ## Time
 This repository is made for me to document my learnings.